NXT TakeOver: WarGames (2019): Storylines

 On the October 30 episode of NXT, NXT Tag Team Champions Bobby Fish and Kyle O'Reilly defeated Matt Riddle and Keith Lee.
-Afterward, The Undisputed Era proceeded to attack Lee and Riddle, before Tommaso Ciampa appeared.
-The following week on NXT, a men's WarGames match was scheduled between Team Ciampa (Ciampa, Riddle, Lee, and a partner of their choosing) against The Undisputed Era.
-On the November 13 episode of NXT, following a match between Lee and Roderick Strong, The Undisputed Era attacked Ciampa and Lee until Dominik Dijakovic appeared.
+Afterwards, The Undisputed Era proceeded to attack Lee and Riddle, before Tommaso Ciampa appeared.
+The following week, a men's WarGames match was scheduled between Team Ciampa (Ciampa, Riddle, Lee, and a partner of their choosing) against The Undisputed Era.
+On the November 13 episode, following a match between Lee and Roderick Strong, The Undisputed Era attacked Ciampa and Lee until Dominik Dijakovic appeared.
 Dijakovic offered to be the fourth member of the team, which Ciampa accepted.
 Later that night, Riddle left Ciampa's team after being scheduled to face Finn Bálor.
-On the November 20 episode of NXT, Cole defeated Dijakovic in a ladder match to gain the WarGames advantage.
+On the November 20 episode, Cole defeated Dijakovic in a ladder match to gain the WarGames advantage.

-On the November 13 episode of NXT, Finn Bálor insulted the NXT roster as “all boys who can't take a beating”, specifically mentioning Johnny Gargano and Matt Riddle.
+On the November 13 episode of NXT, Finn Bálor insulted the NXT roster as "all boys who can't take a beating", specifically mentioning Johnny Gargano and Matt Riddle.
 Riddle attacked Bálor, who retreated.
 Later that night, Riddle assisted his then-WarGames partners Keith Lee and Tommaso Ciampa against their scheduled opponents, The Undisputed Era.
 However, Bálor appeared and attacked Riddle.
 As a result, a match between the two was scheduled for TakeOver.

 On the October 16 episode of NXT, Pete Dunne performed a finger snap on Killian Dain before Dunne's scheduled match against Damian Priest.
 Priest would later defeat Dunne after a low blow.
-A rematch between Dunne and Priest was scheduled on the November 6 episode of NXT, where Dunne would win by submission.
+A rematch between Dunne and Priest was scheduled on the November 6 episode, where Dunne would win by submission.
 Following the match, Dain attacked both Dunne and Priest.
-On the November 13 episode of NXT, a match between Dunne and Dain was scheduled on the night.
+On the November 13 episode, a match between Dunne and Dain was scheduled on the night.
 However, Priest attacked Dain and subsequently, a brawl occurred between the three.
 On November 19, a triple threat match between Dunne, Priest, and Dain was scheduled for TakeOver, with the winner receiving an NXT Championship match against champion Adam Cole at Survivor Series the following night.